exurd/Minecraft-Sounds-Replacer/README.md

 3. Replace .ogg file (replace.ogg) with sound of choice (Must be in .ogg format).
 4. Run the batch file (replacer.bat) and wait patiently.
 5. Edit the metadata if desired.
-6. Copy into the 'resourcepacks' folder in Minecraft.
+6. Copy 'Replaced Sounds' (Only in [.exe](https://github.com/exurd/Minecraft-Sounds-Replacer/releases)) into the 'resourcepacks' folder in Minecraft.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.